 Procurement Center Representatives

-Despite the plethora of information available online, you may have an easier time internalizing instructions from a human being.
+Despite the plethora of online information, you may have an easier time internalizing instructions from a human being.
 You can find this in-person experience at your local SBA Procurement Center.
 Each center has representatives that can walk you through every step of this complex process and even set up meetings with agency representatives.

 Government Contracts: Learn The Ropes, Then Execute